sr320/course-fish270/Week_3.md

   -However, there are some important considerations in fishes –This is taken from “Fish Nutrition in Aquaculture” by S.S. de Silva, T.A.
 Anderson.
 Examples:

-    - Presence/absence of stomach
+    -Presence/absence of stomach

-    - Length of intestine
+    -Length of intestine